microsoft/playwright-java/README.md

 #### Page screenshot

-This code snippet navigates to whatsmyuseragent.org in Chromium, Firefox and WebKit, and saves 3 screenshots.
+This code snippet navigates to Playwright homepage in Chromium, Firefox and WebKit, and saves 3 screenshots.

 ```java
 import com.microsoft.playwright.*;